fscorrupt/awesome-stars/README.md

 - [tedhinklater/Jellyfin-Featured-Content-Bar](https://github.com/tedhinklater/Jellyfin-Featured-Content-Bar) - Featured Content Bar for Jellyfin
 - [Celerium/Modern-PowerShell-HTML-Reports](https://github.com/Celerium/Modern-PowerShell-HTML-Reports) - Proof of concept to see if more modern HTML reports can be made with PowerShell
 - [blrchen/azure-speed-test](https://github.com/blrchen/azure-speed-test) - Azure Speed Test Tool: Measure network latency, download, and upload speeds to Azure datacenters worldwide.
-- [garethgeorge/backrest](https://github.com/garethgeorge/backrest) - Backrest is a web UI and orchestrator for restic backup.
 - [eddiechu/File-Smuggling](https://github.com/eddiechu/File-Smuggling) - HTML smuggling is not an evil, it can be useful
 - [TechBuckler/PlexGifMaker](https://github.com/TechBuckler/PlexGifMaker) - A quick way to use your Plex Library and Subtitles to make gifs
 - [lllllllillllllillll/DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a WebUI for managing your containers.
 Simple setup, a dynamically updating dashboard, and a multi-user permission system.